Meal during the tour

 Cafe or kissaten

 Western style cafe.
 It is served sandwiches, snacks… Although Japan is a country well-known for its tea, you will find also a very good coffee.
-Japan is world’s third importer after Europe and United States, importing more that 430 000 tonnes each year, Japan counts plenty of “kissaten” (the place to drink coffee in Japan).
+Japan is world’s third importer after Europe and United States, importing more than 430 000 tons each year, Japan counts plenty of “kissaten” (the place to drink coffee in Japan).
 There are numerous chains as Excelsior caffe, Starbucks, Tully’s café; but also a wide range of little and pleasant coffee shops where you could discover local coffee roaster’s products.
 You can also take out a coffee in a konbini (mini-market).

 Named Ryoutei or Kappou in Japanese.